Black Music in Chicago: 100 Years of Innovation & Influence

 On May 30th I recorded this live DJ set at a pandemically empty Navy Pier in an attempt to span the arch of Chicago’s Black music history.
 It winds from some of the earliest jazz, blues, gospel, and R&B, up through soul, house, footwork, and new hip-hop/R&B, with the objective of blending it all into a relatively seamless mix highlighting that legacy.

-Live streaming physically distanced DJ sets from home, — which I’ve been doing most Saturdays since early April—has been a unique experience, but this gig was next-level as I performed on an outdoor stage with a sound-system for nobody but 3 helpful Navy Pier staff and a Facebook Live audience of 9,000.
+Livestreaming physically distanced DJ sets from home—which I did most Saturdays starting in early April — was an interesting experirnce, but this gig in particular was a strange signifier of 2020 as I performed on an outdoor stage, through a powerful sound-system, for nobody but 3 helpful Navy Pier staff and a Facebook Live audience of 9,000.
 All the while, helicopters circled overhead documenting the first night of the Chicago protests over the murder of George Floyd.
 It was an eerily fitting backdrop given the legacy of white supremacy’s subjugation of the Black people who had, against the odds, made the music that represents this country on the global stage.

 Rhythmically Recovering Country’s Black Heritage